wallento/bbb-scrape/README.md

  - Extract slides and create video with proper timing
  - Download desk sharing and webcam videos if present
+ - Render slide annotations and polls

 Upcoming features:

+ - Render new video with combined elements
- - Render slide annotations and polls
+ - Render chat

 Installation:

 ```
 pip install bbb-scrape
 ```

+You also need inkscape installed (image conversion in the background).

 Use: